deshaw/jupyterlab-skip-traceback/README.md

 python setup.py sdist bdist_wheel
 ```

 4. Test this against the test pypi.
-You can then install from here to test as well:
+You can then install from here to test as well:gi

 ```
 twine upload --repository-url https://test.pypi.org/legacy/ dist/*